The purpose of exposure control is to eliminate or minimize the risk of exposure or transmission of COVID-19.

 Fourth level protection (PPE):

-If the first three levels of protection aren't enough to control the risk, consider the use of non-medical masks.
+At this time, mask use is required indoors.
+However, if this requirement is lifted and if the first three levels of protection aren't enough to control the risk, consider implementing the use of non-medical masks.
 Be aware of the limitation of non-medical masks to protect the wearer from respiratory droplets.
-Ensure faculty, staff and students are using masks appropriately.
-Note that appropriate PPE, including medical grade PPE, will be mandatory in certain post-secondary settings (e.g. clinical settings, laboratories).
+Ensure faculty, staff and students are using appropriate masks and wearing them correctly.
+Note that appropriate PPE, including medical grade PPE, is mandatory in certain post-secondary settings (e.g. clinical settings, laboratories).